Inspired Writer: How to Create Magic with Your Words – The Book

 - Breaks down the most common myths of writing and why writers get stuck, and how to get unstuck.

-- Delivers useful how-to advice any writer can start using immediately.
+- Delivers actionable how-to advice any writer can start using immediately.

 In one reviewer’s words